-'''

 tsh> jobs

-'''

 causes the shell to execute the built-in jobs command.
-Typing the command line runs the 1s program in the foreground.
-By convention, the shell ensures that when the program begins executing its main routine the argc and argv arguments have the following values:
+Typing the command line runs the ls program in the foreground.
+By convention, the shell ensures that when the program begins executing its main routine int main(int argc, char argv[])